34r7h/vrqc-wordpress/README.md

-# Custom Wordpress App for VRQC
+# Custom Wordpress/AngularJS App for VRQC
 ===============================
 ##Benefits
 * Easy to use for customers and administrators